 Emily Cook – Asst.
 Chief Editor, Banner Ad Sales and Management

 Emily has been keeping reptiles since she was thirteen years old.
-In 2004 she expanded from being a reptile hobbyist with just a few pet reptiles into more serious reptile keeping.
-She then began breeding ball pythons, rhacodactylus and other geckos, and established her own small reptile business.
+Her collection currently includes ball pythons and several other species of snakes, New Caledonian and other geckos.
 She is a member of many reptile forums and an owner and administrator of Ball-Pythons.net.
 In addition to her passion for reptiles, Emily has a B.F.A. in graphic design, which she puts to use doing web design and other online projects.

 Petra Clothier – Contributing Editor